To request scheduling an online Proficiency Exam for LSP 121 contact Mary Jo Davidson at email@example.com

 You may take the proficiency exam at anytime; however, if you are registered for the course and want to add/drop, you must take the test during the first week of the start of classes (or the first two days of the start of classes in the summer).

-Students may not take the placement exam if the course is listed on their official transcript.
+Students may not take the proficiency exam if the course is listed on their official transcript.

 A score of at least 70% is required to successfully complete the requirement for LSP 121.

-There is a strict time limit of ninety minutes for the exam.
+There is time limit of two hours for the exam.